arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/plc-ide-setup-license/content.md

 Plug your device to the computer, select the Serial Port of your board and click the **Download** button.

-***The device will show up two Serial Ports, the default one (generally with the lowest number) is the usual Serial Port, the secondary one (usually with the highest number) is a virtual port for ModBus communication from the device to your computer.
+***The device will show up two Serial Ports, the default one (generally with the lowest number) is the usual Serial Port, the secondary one (usually with the highest number) is a virtual port for Modbus communication from the device to your computer.
 Take note of the port number assigned to the secondary port (virtual port for Modbus) as it will be needed in a second step.***

 ### 5. Connect to the Device